Travelling Ticket Inspector

 Experience in Customer Service is not essential.
 The most important qualities are a friendly manner, enthusiasm, a sense of humour and a willingness to help.
 Full training on all aspects will be given and ongoing support is available.
 This is an opportunity to make new friends and gain satisfaction from making a significant contribution to the railway.

 Of course, full training will be given as this is a safety-critical role.
 You will learn about railway terminology and trackside safety as well as your specific ticket inspector duties.

 Qualifying as a TTI is, for suitable candidates, the first step to becoming a Guard.

 CURRENT VOLUNTEER OPPORTUNITIES:

-We currently have TTI vacancies for volunteers willing to work at weekends.
+We currently have TTI vacancies for volunteers willing to work on weekdays and/or weekends.
 Please see here to learn how to become a volunteer.